VaskMykola/tech_arena_2024/README.md

 - oliver

 ## Current Status
 Honestly, we didn't finish it.
-We left the competition feeling pretty down about it.
+We left the competition feeling pretty down about it, as None of us had enough time for it.
 The `nick_example` branch has some code that's supposed to train a PPO model to make decisions, but it's not working right.
 The model's not learning properly, the reward is always None or super negative, and it's just picking random numbers. 😒

 ## Why This Repo Exists
 I'm not deleting this repo for now, even though I'm not proud of it.
 Here's why: